New Year resolutions for moms and goal setting are a crucial part of helping us keep our sanity throughout the year.

 After all, motherhood comes with a million roles!

 We are their providers, nurses, chauffeurs, personal assistants, maids, chefs, counselors… I mean, you name it, we cover it.

 However, in order to meet all of those demands and keep our sanity, we must be strategic and realistic when goal setting.

 Don’t forget to take it one week at a time.

 Remember, New Year resolution #1?

-By using the month by month and week by week outlook of your planner it will get you stay focused, organized, and less stressed.
+By using the month-by-month and week-by-week outlook of your planner it will get you to stay focused, organized, and less stressed.

 But most importantly, give yourself grace!

-Motherhood is journey, not a destination.
+Motherhood is a journey, not a destination.
 Schedules are important but flexibility and self-care just as essential.

 Trying to achieve a balance is the secret sauce.